CollectionBuilder/cb-docs/docs/walkthroughs/sheets-walkthrough.md

 ## 10. See your live changes by editing the Google Sheet.

 - You can make changes to the metadata spreadsheet that you published to the web and view the changes on your live site.

-- Need a reminder on how to do this?
-Visit [Step 4](#4-view-live-changes-to-your-metadata) to practice editing the metadata sheet and viewing changes live with the **Refresh metadata** option.
+- **Note**: Anytime you make edits to your metadata spreadsheet you'll need to open your site in a new browser window in order to see the new changes.

 {:.alert .alert-green}
 **Ready to publish:** The following steps are for when your collaborative metadata work is done and you are ready to publish the site in a more secure way.